MiguelArgentina/ror-appointments-api/wiki/endpoints.md

 X-Runtime: 0.293374
 Transfer-Encoding: chunked

 { message: 'You are logged in.
-Your token will be valid for one hour after las use.
+Your token will be valid for one hour after last use.
 After that you need to sign in again to get a new one.' }, status: :ok
 </pre>
 <hr>